SaadAhmad123/xorca-cloudevent-router/README.md

+> For a comprehensive understanding/ documentation of this project, kindly visit the [Github repository](https://github.com/SaadAhmad123/xorca-cloudevent-router).

 # xOrca CloudEvent Router

 This package is meticulously crafted with a focus on seamless integration with the [xOrca orchestration engine](https://github.com/SaadAhmad123/xOrca).
 While originally tailored for the xOrca ecosystem, this versatile package stands independently, allowing you to construct robust CloudEvent-based services.
 It remains agnostic to any specific runtime environment, ensuring compatibility across platforms with a NodeJS executor.